Investing in a B2B podcast is a great idea — but how much are you willing to invest in developing and growing it into a success?

 When you think about where to host your podcast, your first thought may be to host it with one of the big name providers we’ve come to know.
 But why?
 Hosting with a provider on another site seems like an odd thing to do when we’ve been conditioned to think about owned versus earned channels.

 If your podcast is an owned channel (and it is) and you host it elsewhere, you don’t have all the access you should to your audience.
-Ultimately, you don’t own them.
-And isn’t that the glory of a website and blog?
+The big platforms aren't going to share any good engagement data with you unless you go with their podcast solution, and then you only have data from that particular platform.
+Ultimately, you don’t own your show in the way you need to.
+Isn’t that the glory of a website and blog?
 You can better gauge who your audience is and what they prefer.

 By looking at more premium podcasting platforms, you have the option to host your podcast on your own site using unique pages that you can track like any other web page.

-Hosting on your own site immediately opens up new data through your analytics platform.
+Hosting on your own site immediately opens up new data through your analytics platform that cheap or free podcast hosting can't deliver.
 You will immediately be able to show value from your podcast simply by identifying which episodes are creating entries, keeping users around longer, and engaging them.
+And Casted Insights will even show you which companies are tuning into your show.

 That seems worth it, doesn’t it?